Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

     title: "A lymphocyte with a small, round nucleus."
 ---

-A professor's phone never rings.
-And yet here was the phone in my office, on a cold spring afternoon, ringing away.
-"Nothing good can come of this", I thought.
-Nervously, I answered.

-On the other end of the line was a local dermatologist.
-He asked me if I knew of anyone working on diagnosing cancer from images of skin lesions.
-He had noticed that he and his colleagues weren't very accurate at this task when they compared their initial impressions of patient lesions against a biopsy.

-I accessed my millennial superpowers and performed an internet search, which led me to an article (CITE) that had recently attained a landmark result and has since received thousands of citations.
-This article devised an algorithm that beat 21 certified U.S. dermatologists at classifying images of skin lesions into one of three classes: **malignant** (i.e., cancerous and at risk of spread), **benign** (a non-cancerous tumor with no risk of spread), and **non-neoplastic** (not a tumor).

-As is the case for the skin lesion research, the currently best known classifier for WBC image classification (CITE) uses a technique called **deep learning**.
+The currently best known classifier for WBC image classification (CITE) uses a technique called **deep learning**.
 You may have seen this term wielded with mystical reverence, but you may very well not know what it means, and so let's take explain it.

 ## A brief introduction to neural networks